Billy Butcher: Season 3 (2022)

-Butcher manages to strike a deal with Frenchie's former boss, the dominatrix and gang leader "Little Nina", getting the Boys transport to Russia and the location of B.C.L.
+Butcher strikes a deal with Frenchie's former boss, the dominatrix and gang leader "Little Nina", getting the Boys transport to Russia and the location of B.C.L.
 Red, in exchange for the assassination of an oligarch, which Butcher forces Kimiko to carry out.
 Whilst raiding the research lab where B.C.L.
-Red is allegedly kept, Butcher is forced to use his Temp-V-enabled superpowers, namely his laser vision save the Boys from attacking guards after they run out of ammunition, and his super strength to open the pod containing B.C.L.
-Red (which is revealed to be Soldier Boy himself, now able to emit radioactive blasts following experimentation by the Russians).
-With the exception of Hughie, who used it without Butcher's approval or knowledge, the Boys disapprove of the use of Temp-V. After Soldier Boy blasts Kimiko (eliminating her powers in the process) and escapes the facility, and the Boys return to New York, Butcher relays the events of the failed mission to Maeve.
-Breaking their respective sobrieties and bonding over their mutual hatred of Homelander, Butcher rants about the absolute corruptibility of Supes and his desire to eliminate them all (to which Maeve does not disagree), and the two end up having sex.
-When Soldier Boy, who managed to smuggle himself into America, is shown on the news to have destroyed the best part of a five-storey brownstone in a radioactive blast, Butcher, Hughie and MM uneasily team-up to track him down.
-After learning from The Legend, the former Vought Vice President of Hero Management and informant and ally of the Boys, that Soldier Boy was planning to hunt down and kill his former team Payback for revenge, Butcher, Hughie and MM track down and capture Crimson Countess, Soldier Boy's girlfriend and first target.
-MM, whose grandfather was killed by Soldier Boy, is drugged by Butcher so that he does not interfere with his plan to offer Countess to Soldier Boy as a show of good faith, hoping to team-up with him to kill Homelander.
+Red is allegedly kept, Butcher uses his Temp-V-enabled laser vision to save the Boys from guards and his super strength to open the pod containing B.C.L.
+Red (who is revealed to be Soldier Boy, now able to emit radioactive blasts following experimentation by the Russians).
+With the exception of Hughie, who used it without Butcher's approval or knowledge, the Boys disapprove of the use of Temp-V. After Soldier Boy escapes and the Boys return to New York, Butcher relays the events of the failed mission to Maeve.
+Breaking their respective sobrieties and bonding over their mutual hatred of Homelander, Butcher rants about the corruptibility of Supes and his desire to eliminate them all, and the two have sex.
+When Soldier Boy, who smuggled himself into America, is shown on the news to have destroyed a brownstone in a radioactive blast, Butcher, Hughie, and MM team up to track him down.
+After learning from The Legend, the former Vought Vice President of Hero Management and informant and ally of the Boys, that Soldier Boy was planning to hunt down and kill his former team Payback for revenge, Butcher, Hughie, and MM capture Crimson Countess, Soldier Boy's girlfriend and first target.
+MM, whose grandfather was killed by Soldier Boy, is drugged by Butcher so that he does not interfere with his plan to offer Countess to Soldier Boy as a show of good faith, hoping to team up with him to kill Homelander.
 This alienates Butcher from MM, who considers him a hypocrite.